Driving vs. flying is a basic travel decision. Delays and extra fees cause passengers (especially families) to seek alternatives such as driving.

 Some travelers put their personal cut-off for flying to driving at around an 8-hour trip by car.
 When children are involved, the length of the trip can increase to around 12 hours or so.
 For some families traveling together, there is no cut-off other than the time it takes to drive.
 I have known families to leave at very early hours with the children sound asleep and then parents take turns driving.

 An eight-hour trip by car doesn’t require an overnight stay and when kids are involved, it makes a giant difference.
 Plus, many travelers claim that they are faced with stress when flying.
 Stress about being there on time.
 Stress with kids.
 Stress with security checkpoints.
 Stress with family seating on planes.

 Whenever the decision is simply one of economics, often driving is far less expensive than flying.
 Even when hotel overnights and gas are included, flying for a family of four is more expensive than driving for many.
 There are even websites that help with the comparison calculations.
 There is a Be Frugal Fly or Drive Calculator and the TravelMath calculator.
 Both provide a good overview of comparing flying and driving, but TravelMath scores don’t factor in the cost of luggage when flying or rental car price.

 The costs of flying include airfare, baggage fees, car rental costs, home-to-airport-and-back costs (or parking costs), and airport terminal food.
-To drive, the costs of a trip are fuel costs, tolls, wear and tear on your car, hotel expenses.
+To drive, the trip costs are fuel, tolls, wear and tear on your car, and hotel expenses.